expo/router/docs/docs/lab/handoff.md

 ## Usage

 In any route that you want to support handoff, you must use the `expo-router/head` component.
-This component will automatically set the `webpageUrl` to the current URL.

 ```tsx title=app/index.tsx
 import Head from "expo-router/head";